josetoledo8/amplitude/README.md

 - **[MANUAL STEP]**: Create a dataset in the BigQuery and name it as `amplitude`
 - **[MANUAL STEP]**: Get the API_KEY and SECRET_KEY parameters of your Amplitude's project and pass them to the variables `API_KEY` and `SECRET_KEY` (lines 203, 204).
 They can be found in Settings > Projects > YOUR_PROJECT in the Amplitude GUI.
 - **[MANUAL STEP]**: Pass the name of your GCP project to the variable `BIGQUERY_PROJECT_NAME` (line 199)
-- **[MANUAL STEP]**: If you will run this script locally and your PC does not have the GCP auth in the enviroment variables, then in line 3 replace `PATH_TO_YOUR_JSON_KEY` with the correct path to the JSON Key associated to the [service account](https://cloud.google.com/iam/docs/service-accounts?hl=pt-br) which will manage the copy to the BigQuery.
+- **[MANUAL STEP]**: If you are going to run this script locally and your PC does not have the GCP auth in the environment variables, then in line 3 replace `PATH_TO_YOUR_JSON_KEY` with the correct path to the JSON Key associated to the [service account](https://cloud.google.com/iam/docs/service-accounts?hl=pt-br) which will manage the copy to the BigQuery.
 Otherwise, simply comment the line 3.

 When the script will be executed, it will make a HTTPS request to the [Amplitude Export API](https://www.docs.developers.amplitude.com/analytics/apis/export-api/#considerations), receive, process and send data to BigQuery.
 By default, only the yesterday data will be requested, but if you change the variable `CUSTOM_DATE` (line 205) from `None` to a date string `YYYY-MM-DD`, only the events of this day will be copied.